-Large family households are considered a special needs group because there is typically a limited supply of adequately sized housing to accommodate their needs.
+Large family households are defined as five or more persons per household, and are considered a special needs group because there is typically a limited supply of adequately sized housing to accommodate their needs.
 The more persons in a household, the more rooms are needed to accommodate that household.
-Specifically, a five-person household would require three or four bedrooms, a sixperson household would require four bedrooms, and a seven- person household would require four to six bedrooms.
+Specifically, a five-person household would require three or four bedrooms, a six-person household would require four bedrooms, and a seven- person household would require four to six bedrooms.
 In some circumstances where the housing market does not meet the housing needs of large households, overcrowding can result.
-As discussed previously and illustrated in Table 2-24, overcrowding is not a significant housing issue in the City, with overcrowded situations representing less than 2 percent of households.
+As illustrated in Table 2-28, overcrowding is not a significant housing issue in the City, with overcrowded situations representing approximately 5 percent of total households.